Ben Roethlisberger: 2008: Second Super Bowl championship

 Against the Dallas Cowboys in Week 14, Roethlisberger had his 49th victory as a starting quarterback, breaking the record for the most wins by a quarterback in their first five NFL seasons.
 The Steelers clinched the AFC North in Week 15 with a win over the Baltimore Ravens, and with a loss to the Tennessee Titans the following week clinched the No. 2 seed in the playoffs.
 The Steelers defeated the San Diego Chargers in the Divisional Round and the Baltimore Ravens in the AFC Championship en route to the Super Bowl.

-In Super Bowl XLIII against the Arizona Cardinals, Roethlisberger led the Steelers to one of the more dramatic victories in Super Bowl history.
+In Super Bowl XLIII against the Arizona Cardinals, Roethlisberger led the Steelers to one of the most dramatic victories in Super Bowl history.
 On the first two offensive drives, Roethlisberger passed for 122 yards on seven of eight passing attempts, which was one yard shy of his total amount from his first Super Bowl start.
 The Steelers led, 10–0, and went into halftime up, 17–7.
 The lead grew to 20–7 before Arizona mounted a comeback.
 Trailing for the first time in the game, 23–20, with 2:30 remaining in the game, Roethlisberger took the field to start the winning drive.
-After a holding penalty on the first play, Roethlisberger marched the Steelers 88 yards in eight plays, hooking up with game MVP Santonio Holmes four times for 73 yards on the drive, including the six-yard touchdown pass that put the Steelers ahead with 0:35 remaining.
+After a holding penalty on the first play, Roethlisberger marched the Steelers 88 yards in eight plays, connecting with the game's MVP, Santonio Holmes, four times for 73 yards on the drive, including the six-yard touchdown pass that put the Steelers ahead with 0:35 remaining.
+After a LaMarr Woodley strip sack and a fumble recovery by Brett Keisel, Roethlisberger and the Steelers offense went back on the field to kneel the ball and run the clock out, ensuring Pittsburgh's victory.
 Overall, Roethlisberger finished 21 of 30 for 256 yards, one touchdown, and one interception.
 He had a passer rating of 93.2.